gruntjs/grunt-contrib-uglify/README.md

 Default: `'min'`

 Either report only minification result or report minification and gzip results.
-This is useful to see exactly how well clean-css is performing but using `'gzip'` will make the task take 5-10x longer to complete.
+This is useful to see exactly how well uglifyjs is performing but using `'gzip'` will make the task take 5-10x longer to complete.
 [Example output](https://github.com/sindresorhus/maxmin#readme).

 #### sourceMap
 Type: `Boolean`